 Our aim is to educate you on local and global issues, so that you continue to be an active global citizen after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

-You will have the opportunity to get involved in vital project work such as camera trapping, behavioural surveys, and habitat surveys.
-You will also contribute towards reforestation efforts, sustainable agroforestry, and the prevention of the illegal logging and deforestation of Madagascar’s National Parks.
+You will have the opportunity to get involved in vital project work such as behavioural surveys and habitat surveys.
 One of the focuses being the monitoring and protection of the endemic species that are heavily poached for pet trade.
 For example, the monitoring of populations and numbers of the panther chameleon, one of the most poached and heavily trafficked chameleon species in the world.

 Critically endangered species

-The area is home to one species of endangered lemur, the black lemur, as well as two species of critically endangered lemurs, the Nosy Be sportive lemur, known as the Hawks’ Lemur, and the Nosy Be mouse lemur, better known as the “Claire’s mouse lemur”.
-As well as setting up and monitoring camera traps, we also track these animals and carry out behavioural surveys.
+The area is home to one species of endangered lemur, the black lemur, as well as two species of critically endangered lemurs, the Nosy Be sportive lemur, known as the Hawks’ sportive lemur, and the Nosy Be mouse lemur, better known as the “Claire’s mouse lemur”.
+We track these animals and carry out behavioural surveys.

-We carry out tracking, camera trapping, and surveys of other animals in the park, including insects, amphibians and reptiles – during the day and at night.
+We carry out tracking and surveys of other animals in the park, including insects, amphibians and reptiles – during the day and at night.
 This helps us determine the bioindicators of the park.
-The park has not been rigorously surveyed since the 1990s, and knowing the health of the park can assist local conservationists, governments, and international organisations improve decision-making.
+The park has not been rigorously surveyed since the 1990s, and knowing the health of the park can assist local conservationists, governments and international organisations improve decision-making.

 Preventing poaching and the illegal wildlife trade

-The main United Nations Sustainable Development Goal (UN SDG) the GVI Nosy Be contributes towards is Goal 15: Life On Land.
+The United Nations Sustainable Development Goals (UN SDG) the GVI Nosy Be research station contributes towards are Goal 13: Climate Action, Goal 14: Life Below Water, Goal 15: Life On Land and Goal 17: Partnerships for the Goals.

 1. Monitoring and protection of critically endangered species.